Darren Ferguson: Doncaster Rovers

 Ferguson was appointed manager of League One club Doncaster Rovers on 16 October 2015.
-They were relegated at the end of the 2015–16 season, but a third place finish in their only season in League Two saw the club win promotion back to League One in May 2017.
-Ferguson resigned from his role as manager on 4 June 2018, after guiding Rovers to 15th placed finish in their first season back in League One.
+They were relegated at the end of the 2015–16 season, but a third-place finish in their only season in League Two saw the club win promotion back to League One in May 2017.
+Ferguson resigned from his role as manager on 4 June 2018, after guiding Rovers to 15th-placed finish in their first season back in League One.

 Second return to Peterborough United

-Ferguson was re-appointed as manager of League One club Peterborough United on 26 January 2019 for the third time with a deal agreed until the end of season after the dismissal of Steve Evans, with Gavin Strachan as his assistant.
+Ferguson was appointed as manager of League One club Peterborough United on 26 January 2019 for the third time with a deal agreed until the end of season after the dismissal of Steve Evans, with Gavin Strachan as his assistant.
 In May 2021, after missing out on the previous season's play-offs due to the season being curtailed by the COVID-19 pandemic, Ferguson successfully guided Peterborough to promotion to the Championship.

 On 20 February 2022, the following day from a last-minute 1–0 defeat to relegation rivals Derby County that left Peterborough in 23rd position, five points from safety, it was announced that Ferguson had resigned during a phone call to joint-owner Darragh MacAnthony.

 Third return to Peterborough United

-On 4 January 2023, after the dismissal of Grant McCann with Cliff Byrne as his assistant.
-Ferguson returned for his 4th stint as manager to Peterborough United on a contract until the end of the season with the club sitting in eighth position in League One.
+On 4 January 2023, after the dismissal of Grant McCann with Cliff Byrne as his assistant, Ferguson returned for his fourth stint as manager to Peterborough United on a contract until the end of the season with the club sitting in eighth position in League One.
+They ended in sixth, and a place in the play-offs.
+In the play-off semi-final, Peterborough were defeated on penalties by Sheffield Wednesday despite winning the first leg 4–0.
+At the end of the 2022–23 season, Ferguson signed a new three-year contract.

+In the 2023–24 season, Ferguson won his second EFL Trophy title, defeating Wycombe Wanderers in the final at Wembley.
+In the league, Peterborough finished fourth but lost the League One play-off semi-final to Oxford United.

+In the 2024–25 season, Peterborough failed to get promotion, but they became the first team to retain the EFL Trophy, beating Birmingham City in the final.

+On 25 October 2025, Ferguson was sacked following a 2–1 home defeat to Blackpool that left the Posh bottom of the league with just ten points from thirteen matches.